AGWA/git-crypt/README.md

     cd repo
     git-crypt init /path/to/keyfile

-That's all you need to do - after running git-crypt init, you can use git normally - encryption and decryption happen transparently.
+That's all you need to do - after running `git-crypt init`, you can use git normally - encryption and decryption happen transparently.

 Current Status
 --------------

-The latest version of git-crypt is 0.3, released on 2013-04-05. git-crypt aims to be bug-free and reliable, meaning it shouldn't crash, malfunction, or expose your confidential data.
+The latest version of git-crypt is [0.3](NEWS.md), released on 2013-04-05. git-crypt aims to be bug-free and reliable, meaning it shouldn't crash, malfunction, or expose your confidential data.
 However, it has not yet reached maturity, meaning it is not as documented,